Brand Names: Mepron

 Atovaquone may also be used for purposes not listed in this medication guide.

 What are the possible side effects of atovaquone (Mepron)?

-Call your doctor at once if you have any of these serious side effects:
+Call your doctor at once if you have:

-Less serious side effects may include:
+Common side effects may include:

 This is not a complete list of side effects and others may occur.
-Tell your doctor about any unusual or bothersome side effect.
+Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is the most important information I should know about atovaquone (Mepron)?